matsuro-hadouken/solana-validator-config-data-lib/INTEGRATION.md

 ### Method 2: Copy the Code

-If you want to copy the library code directly:
+If you want to copy the library code directly into your project:

 1. **Copy `src/lib.rs` to your project**
 2. **Add dependencies to your `Cargo.toml`:**